BHEL Township, Hyderabad: Amenities

 There are many parks, sports complex and grounds in this area which are accessible to employees and a large number of outsiders.
 Also there is a community center, gym, swimming pool, stadium, tennis, badminton, basketball and volleyball courts and the most prominent BHEL General Hospital for BHEL employees and their families.
 Most of the sport facilities are available.
 Overall it provides many facilities to its resident employees and their families.

 Transport

-BHEL Hyderabad Township is very well connected through road, railways and air to the rest of India.
+BHEL Hyderabad Township is connected through road, railways and air to the rest of India.

 Nearest local train station to BHEL township is Lingampally, which is 3 km away from the township.
 Two main railway stations Hyderabad Deccan railway station and Secunderabad Junction railway station are nearly 26 km away which connects it from rest of India.
 Also new MMTS railway station is coming up in BHEL with the name "BHEL Halt" that will server passengers MMTS trains.

 Nearest Airport is Rajiv Gandhi International Airport, which is about 40 km away from the main gate of the township.